How to make homemade yogurt that is thick and creamy every time

 I’m going to sound like a sales ad, but I’m so excited and serious when I say:

 The Instant Pot method is the best way to make yogurt.
 Ever.
-Period.

 At least for impatient milk-burners like me.

-Using the Instant Pot to Make Yogurt (easiest method)
+Instant Pot Yogurt (easiest method)

 Here are a few ways it makes things easier.

 - If you’ve ever burned your yogurt milk, you’re gonna love this:

 The Instant Pot brings milk to the perfect 180-185 degree F temperature and then beeps to let you know it’s ready to cool down.
 Brilliant!